hashi-demo-lab/sea-vault-demos/README.md

 # Bootstrap

-This is a bootstrap script to setup Vault Enteprise and TFC Agents then refresh doormat cred and setup and OIDC trust using workload identity between a TFC workspace and local Vault-Enterprise.
+This is a bootstrap script to setup Vault Enteprise and TFC Agents then refresh doormat creds and setup and OIDC trust using workload identity between a TFC workspace and local Vault-Enterprise.
 This allows for no credentials to be stored in Terraform cloud.

 1. Request AWS creds from doormat
 2. Setup docker containers for Vault-Enterpise and TFC Agents with Custom Hooks for Vault
 3. Configure Vault and establish OIDC trust between workspace identity and Vault role
-4. Use Custom Terraform agent with custom hooks and workload identity token to retreive and revoke credentials dynamically
+4. Use Custom Terraform agent with custom hooks and workload identity token to retreive and revoke credentials dynamically using Vault AWS Secrets engine

 # Pre-requisites